Cabildo insular

 The members of a cabildo are elected by direct universal suffrage by the Spanish citizens of each island.
 The membership is determined by party-list proportional representation.
 In Francoist Spain the members were appointed rather than elected.

-Created under the Law of Cabildos of 1912, the cabildos insulares took over powers ascribed to the provincial councils.
+Originally created under the Law of Cabildos of 1912, by 1925 the cabildos insulares had taken over powers ascribed to the provincial councils.
 Cabildos exercise a level of authority between those of their province and their autonomous communities in matters of health, environment, culture, sports, industry, roads, drinking water and irrigation, hunting and fishing licensing, museums, beaches, public transportation and land organization.
 Cabildos can impose fuel taxes.

 List of cabildos insulares

 There are seven cabildos: El Hierro, Fuerteventura, Gran Canaria, La Gomera, La Palma, Lanzarote, and Tenerife.